multipath-tcp/mptcp-upstream-virtme-docker/README.md

 The idea here is to have automatic builds to published a docker that can be used by devs and CI.

-## Published image

-This docker image needs to be executed with `--privileged` option to be able to execute QEmu with KVM acceleration.

 ## Entrypoint options

 When launching the docker image, you have to specify the mode you want to use: